TheMarex/ba-thesis/text/6_pushrecovery.md

 # Push recovery

-As we saw in the chapter about Stabilizers, not all disturbences can be compensated.
+As we saw in the chapter about Stabilizers, not all disturbances can be compensated.
-If the disturbence reaches a certain severity, the trajectory can not be executed as planed without falling.
+If the disturbance reaches a certain severity, the trajectory can not be executed as planed without falling.
 Thus the trajectory needs to be changed radically to avoid falling.
-There is little hope to recover from continous heavy disturbences, as any attempt to recover will be defeated.
-Thus we focus on short but severe disturbences, pushes.
+There is little hope to recover from continuous heavy disturbances, as any attempt to recover will be defeated.
+Thus we focus on short but severe disturbances, pushes.

-The most prominent methode to recover from pushes is the Capture Point.
-The idea is to find a point, that will guarantee that the CoM comes to a rest, if the support foot is instantanously placed there.
+The most prominent method to recover from pushes is the Capture Point.
+The idea is to find a point, that will guarantee that the CoM comes to a rest, if the support foot is instantaneously placed there.
-The push recovery implemented here uses a simplistic methode based on the Capture Point.
+The push recovery implemented here uses a simplistic method based on the Capture Point.

 ## Capture Point